…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Service, serving others is not a transaction,

-its freewill giving/serving – because you are willing
+its freewill giving/serving in love – because you are willing

 Not greedy, … or power hungry.